Gina Jouaneh

 Overview

-Gina Jouaneh is a doctoral student with research interests in sustainability and non-market strategy.
-She holds a B.S. in Economics, B.A. in French, and an M.S. in Statistics from the University of Rhode Island, where she conducted research on carbon disclosure and climate change adaptation.
-Before joining Wharton, she was an analyst at a consulting firm in Cambridge, MA, supporting private sector and government clients on corporate sustainability, environmental enforcement, and public policy matters.
-In her current work, she is interested in understanding firms’ symbolic versus substantive environmental actions.
+Gina Jouaneh is a doctoral student with research interests in non-market strategy and sustainability.
+She holds a B.S. in Economics, B.A. in French, and an M.S. in Statistics from the University of Rhode Island, where she advanced survival analysis techniques and conducted research on voluntary carbon disclosure.
+Prior to joining Wharton, she was an analyst at a consulting firm in Cambridge, MA, supporting private sector and government clients on corporate sustainability, environmental enforcement, and public policy matters.

 Continue Reading